 Is this to say that families that have a Batten child are the only ones that have to endure a difficult journey?
 No, not at all.
 However, they are a really good example of the type that shows undying and sacrificial love to their children.
 All of you that are going through this kind of thing are not trying to achieve the rockstar status that I tend to give you.
 You just wanted a family.
 I can’t help but to put you on a bit of a pedestal.
 I am the parent of a special needs child who is now an adult.
 I understand some of what you have been through but I cannot know in detail all that you have or will experience.
 Only you, as a community, can understand completely.
 As for me, I will use this opportunity to honor you for all that you go through.
-Most importantly, I do it to spread awareness and to honor your children.
+Most importantly, I am doing this to spread awareness and to honor these children.
 More than anything, these blogs belong to them.
 I want people to know who these precious children and young adults are.
-Will I always blog only about Batten Families.
-No, but Batten families will always be special to me.
+Will I always blog only about Batten Families?
+Time will tell.
 I will always have a special appreciation and love for the Batten community.
 I swear that I love these kids!
 I will always be willing and ready to make additions to the list of families whose stories are told in this blog.
 Do you know that I have actually been told by more than one person that I should write a book.
 What a great compliment that is to me.
 How would you feel as Batten families if I was to do so?
 I have had guys at work tell me that I should put ads up in the blog in order to make money.
 You know, I would never want to use the difficult circumstances of others to turn a profit.
 What if the proceeds went to research and the support of families though?
 Something to think about.
 Your opinion is important to me!

 The domain name for the blog was originally gregster60.com.
 Why the name gregster60?
 Wow, couldn’t I have come up with something better than that?
 I am not really cool enough to be calling myself the Gregster.
 I am just a regular guy with a regular job.
 I was born in 1960 and thus the name.
 How clever huh?
 Not really.
 I actually wanted to call it BenjaminsDaddy Dot Com.
-I asked a couple of people and they thought that was perhaps too long of a web address.
+I asked a couple of people and they thought that was perhaps too long of a domain name.
 I thought to myself, well what am I going to call this thing.
 I can be creative at times but this wasn’t one of them.
 I ran the gregster60 thing past my wife and she liked it.
-I went with it and so here we are.
-The domain name make it sound like the blog is all about me but it has become anything but that.
-I do try to include a little bit about Benjamin, and the experience of raising him, in order to better reflect the purpose for it's existence.
+I went with it and so there we were.
+Since that time, I decided to change the domain name.
+This, in order to better reflect the purpose for it's existence.
 And so, www.rareblogger.com is the name I chose and that is where you can now find these stories.
 Not a single one was lost in the shuffle!
 I do like like the new domain name.
 Don't you?
 It is a pretty rare type of blog.
 Is it not?